heidy200/r-programming-assignments/FinalProject/healthTrends/README.md

 ```

 ## Dataset
 This package uses the CDC’s “Monthly Provisional Counts of Deaths by Select Causes” dataset.
-Download the CSV from the CDC Data Portal and save it in:
+Download the CSV from the data-raw folder and save it in:

 ```
 healthTrends/data-raw/